DeepMind Health and research collaborations

 All research projects go through rigorous regulatory and Trust approvals and are conducted only on non-identifiable patient data.
 You can read more about the healthcare research permissions process on our data and security page.

-For more details about our research collaborations with Moorfields and UCLH, and the Cancer Research UK Imperial Centre, please see the links below.
+For more details about our research collaborations with Moorfields, UCLH, the Cancer Research UK Imperial Centre and the Department of Veterans Affairs, please see the links below.